Eweka01/Ansible-Baseline-FIM-and-CMDB-Lab-AWS-/setup/guides/NEXT-STEPS.md

-# Next Steps - Your AWS Lab is Ready! 🎉
+# Next Steps - Your Production Monitoring Lab is Ready! 🎉

 Congratulations!
-Your Ansible Baseline, FIM, and CMDB lab is now fully deployed and functional on AWS EC2 instances.
+Your **production-grade monitoring lab** with Ansible Baseline, FIM, CMDB, and live monitoring via Prometheus + Grafana is now fully deployed and functional on AWS EC2 instances.
 Here's what you can do next:

 ## ✅ What's Working